hipc-book/hipc-book.github.io/_practicals/b-introduction_to_c-2.md

 You might already be able spot the error in the code above.
 If you were to compile and run the above application, it would run to completion and nothing seems amiss; however if this was part of a larger application, this code may well cause a segfault somewhere else in the code entirely.
 To debug these problems, there are two options.

 One is a tool called valgrind.
-If we compile the above program using debug symbols (<code>-g</code>) and the run it through valgrind:<br>
+If we compile the above program using debug symbols (<code>-g</code>) and the run it through valgrind:

 ```
 $ valgrind ./test